RasmussenLab/hela_qc_mnt_data/workflows/quantmsio_format/README.md

 - write the dat to a csv file (optional)

-Then the parsed files need to be aggregated into a joint `parquet` file along the sample data information from the SDRF file.
+Then the parsed files are aggregated into a joint `parquet` file along the sample data information from the SDRF file using: [scripts/merge_files.py](scripts/merge_files.py)